emnzn/idmp-toolkit-docs/docs/contributing.md

 ## Branching Convention

 All work should be done in a **feature branch**, not directly on `main`.
 This ensures that `main` always remains stable and ready for release.

+Please follow the following convention to keep the repository clean and maintainable.

 ```bash
 # Branch naming convention: